isomerpages/moe-acjc/index.md

 ---
 layout: homepage
-title: Title
+title: "Anglo-Chinese Junior College "
-description: An Isomer site of the Singapore Government
+description: ACJC is a Methodist Institution committed to an all-round education of the highest standards based on Christian principles
 image: /images/Anglo-Chinese_School_Crest.png
 permalink: /
 notification: Here's a notification bar you can use!